sahib/brig/docs/_build/html/_sources/installation.rst.txt

     $ brig help

 If above command prints out documentation on how to use the program's commandline switches then the installation worked.
-Congratulations!
+Happy shipping!

 -----

-Continue with :ref:`getting_started` or directly go to :ref:`quickstart` if you do not want to hear the details.
+Continue with :ref:`getting_started` or directly go to :ref:`quickstart` if you just need a refresh on the details.